jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 [vLLM](https://vllm.ai/) is an open-source inference engine and it's getting more efficient over time.

-In the graph below ([source][ml-energy]), the Y-axis is Joules/token, the j-axis is batch size (roughly: "how big is the input fed to the model?"), and the blue/red lines are different software versions.
+In the graph below ([source][ml-energy]), the Y-axis is Joules/token, the X-axis is batch size (roughly: "how many inputs are processed in parallel?"), and the blue/red lines are different software versions.
 Smaller Y-axis numbers mean more efficient.

 ![](/assets/llama-energy-per-token-dark.svg)